elisa-tech/wg-automotive/AGL_cluster_demo_use_case/readme.md

+# Freeplane and Safety Plugin
+The Safety concept map has been created with the mindmap tool freeplane https://www.freeplane.org/wiki/index.php/Home It's also recommended to install the Safety Concept addon https://github.com/Jochen-Kall/Safety_concept_tool to ensure correct display of the Safety properties and easier modification of the map.
+It is not strictly necessary just to view the map though.

 # How to identify changed Requirements in a Safety Concept Mindmap

 The .mm file format is .xml based, and every node has a hidden Property "MODIFIED" encoding the date and time of the last modification.
 This means that any change in a node implies a change of the "MODIFIED" Property allowing us to extract the IDs of changed requirements using git, which can easily be done with a little bit of bash juggling: